 The tax exemption is given proportionally according to the taxable part of the received payment.

 Non-resident legal persons with permanent establishment in Estonia may deduct the income tax withheld from income abroad and also the income tax paid on the share of profit abroad which was the basis for the taxable payment in Estonia from the income tax payable on the basis of § 53 (4) of the Income Tax Act on conditions specified in § 54 (5) of the Estonian Income Tax Act.
-The amount of income tax withheld from the income tax payable on the basis of subsection 53 (4) shall not exceed 21/79 (in 2014) or 20/80 (since 2015) of the amount of payment paid by the non-resident.
+The amount of income tax withheld from the income tax payable on the basis of subsection 53 (4) shall not exceed the Estonian income tax calculated from the amount of payment paiable by the non-resident in Estonia.
 The income tax of a foreign state may be deducted only in the amount, which it is mandatory to pay pursuant to the law of the state or an international agreement.
 Income tax paid in each state shall be recorded separately.
 Income tax paid in a foreign state on the income which was the basis of the payment not taxable in Estonia shall not be taken into account for deduction.

 Transfer pricing provisions may be implemented in taxation of distributed profit of non-residents derived through a permanent establishment in Estonia.

-Non-resident legal persons are required to submit a tax return on form TSD with annexes 4 to 6 regarding the expenses and payments specified in §s 49–53 of the Estonian Income Tax Act, concerning the previous calendar month to the service bureau of the Estonian Tax and Customs Board by the 10th day of the calendar month following the period of taxation.
+Non-resident legal persons are required to submit a tax return on form TSD with annexes 5 or 6 regarding the expenses and payments specified in §s 49–53 of the Estonian Income Tax Act, concerning the previous calendar month to the service bureau of the Estonian Tax and Customs Board by the 10th day of the calendar month following the period of taxation.

 Non-resident with a permanent establishment or operating as an employer in Estonia is a withholding agent for income tax, who is required to withhold income tax on payments listed in § 41 of the Estonian Income Tax Act, pursuant to the rates prescribed in the same act.

-A non-resident legal person with a permanent establishment in Estonia is required to submit a tax return on profit distributions and received double taxed income on form TSD Annex 3 since 2015.
+A non-resident legal person with a permanent establishment in Estonia is required to submit a tax return on profit distributions and received double taxed income on form TSD Annex 3.

 Annex 3 of form TSD shall be submitted by the tenth day of the calendar month following the date of making of the payment.